Code-Institute-Submissions/Frenchisfun/README.md

 ### User Goals ###

-* Provide players with a fun way to learn the French language.
+* Provide players a fun way to learn the French language.
 * To provide a tool to help increase vocabulary.

 ### User Stories ###